Posted: 2/6/18 | Feb 6th, 2018

 Staci: My name is Staci and I’m 28 years old.
 I happen to have Nager syndrome, a super rare genetic condition wherein I was born with fused jaws, fused elbows, four fingers, and deafness, to name some fun facts about it.
 I’ve had many surgeries to correct a lot of issues and increase my quality of life.

-I was born in Seattle and moved to an incredibly rural town in New York when I was ten.
-I’ve always had an interest in languages and other cultures.
 Even though I’m deaf, I easily excelled in Spanish past my third-grade hearing classmates because I found it fun and challenging.
 My other loves are history and art and yes, they got combined into a bachelor’s in art history and museum professions.

 I like anything that challenges me, and I hate being stagnant.